Irfan-Chowdhury/bkash-tokenized-checkout/README.md

     }
 ```

 You can override the two methods.
 The `bkashCallback()` indicates that when the payment done, it'll redirect back this method.
-This time you customize your other bussiness logic what you want.
+This time you can customize your other bussiness logic what you want.
 You'll see a line which is in comment mode.
 Basically you should customize after this line.

 ### 2. `routes/web.php`